Hercules (1997 film): Critical response

-James Woods received universal acclaim from film reviewers for his vocal performance as Hades.
-Reviewing for Entertainment Weekly, Owen Gleiberman graded the film an A− acclaiming it was Woods' most exciting performance since Salvador.
-He wrote his performance "is an inspired piece of deadpan vaudeville.
-His dry jocularity is hilariously incongruous – he's like a hostile, wisecracking salesman trapped in the body of the Antichrist."
-Roger Ebert of the Chicago Sun-Times wrote a positive review of the film, enjoying the story as well as the animation.
-Ebert also praised Woods' portrayal of Hades, stating that Woods brings "something of the same verbal inventiveness that Robin Williams brought to Aladdin".
-Similarly, Chicago Tribune film reviewer Gene Siskel, while awarding the film 2 out of 4 stars, stated, "The only memorable character in the film is the nicely drawn villain Hades (voice by James Woods), who seeks to turn Hercules to the dark side.
-Hades supplies the genie-like patter that Robin Williams provided in Aladdin."
-Janet Maslin of The New York Times also praised Woods' performance, remarking that he "shows off the full verve of an edgy Scarfe villain", and added "On any level, earthly or otherwise, the ingenious new animated Hercules is pretty divine."
+Janet Maslin of The New York Times also praised Woods' performance, remarking that he "shows off the full verve of an edgy Scarfe villain" and added "On any level, earthly or otherwise, the ingenious new animated Hercules is pretty divine."
 James Berardinelli, film critic for ReelViews, awarded the film 3 out of 4, stars writing, "The real star of the show is James Woods, whose Hades is the most vibrant Disney creation since Robin Williams' Genie.
 Hades is a lively villain with a great repertoire of one-liners.
 And, although Woods isn't as much of a vocal chameleon as Williams, he's close enough that it hardly matters."